beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 In some methods, we may want to **catch and rethrow** exceptions to provide a more informative message or additional diagnostic information.

+#### Never use exceptions for flow control

+The exceptions are expensive operations and as the name would suggest, exceptional conditions.
+Using exceptions for control flow is an anti-pattern, and it carries the following handicaps:

+* Leads to more difficult to read and understand code.
+* Java has existing control structures designed to solve the problems without the use of exceptions.
+* The modern compilers tend to optimize with the assumption that exceptions are not used for control flow.

 #### Add informative messages

 While throwing runtime exceptions outward requires the minimal amount of code, we may sometimes want better information as to what action & data failures the program failed on.